Stoneworks-Developer-Community/MaeStore/README.md

 B. Not widely available, and no longer produced (Copies of Copies) by the Author or sellers
 ## Installation
+> [!NOTE]
-Ensure you have an instance of Python 3.11.1 or Newer installed on your machine
+> Ensure you have an instance of Python 3.11.1 or Newer installed on your machine
 1. Clone this repo
 2. Navigate to the downloaded repository `cd maestore`
 3. Create a virtual environment